Ziptino9098/Gplex-Fixed/README.md

 Install Gplex Extended:
 https://raw.githubusercontent.com/Ziptino9098/Gplex-Fixed/main/main.user.js

+NOTE: Do not have the original script installed while installing this.
+This has all of the original script's code built in and having both will cause issues.
+If you have it installed REMOVE IT FIRST!!!!

 I considered rebranding the entire repo to Gplex Extended, but I don't want to break the existing update URLs.